Skip to navigation Skip to content

 • For the purpose of totalisation for Australian pensions, only periods of residence in Denmark or working life residence in Australia after 1 April 1957 can be used (Article 7.3)

-• Policy advice is that adjoining periods of Australian qualifying residence and Danish periods of residence can be considered to be continuous
+• Adjoining periods of Australian qualifying residence and Danish periods of residence, with a break of up to 3 months in between can be considered to be continuous (Policy)

 No minimum WLR is needed if the person is an Australian resident at the date of lodgement (Article 7.2(b)).

-The Agreement allows the ongoing residence requirement for DSP and PPS to be met if the customer continues to reside in Denmark (Article 5).
+The Agreement allows the ongoing residence requirement for DSP and PPS to be met by customers who reside in Denmark (Article 5).

 Rate calculation